WSWCWaterDataExchange/WaDE_Ecosystem/README.md

-# Welcome to the Waater Data Exchange (WaDE) Ecosystem
+# Welcome to the Water Data Exchange (WaDE) Ecosystem at the Western States Water Council

 A metadata repository serves as the homepage to navigate the repositories here